Akhil-Kolgaonkar/ML_Projects/datasets/README.md

 ## Dataset files contains the Question Anwer dataset.
 It can be used to train Chat AI for basic Human intercation.
->basic dialogue communication between AI and users
+>test_dataset.txt - basic dialogue communication between AI and users